cabforum/forum/SCWG-charter.md

 **_and_**

-(2) it actively issues certificates to Web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
+(2) it actively issues certificates for use in web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.

    **(b) Certificate Consumer:** The Certificate Consumer voting class shall consist of eligible organizations meeting the following criteria: